nios-students/docs/wiki/FAQ'S.md

 - 📐40/40 in the theory exam -> gets adjusted to 32/32 in the marksheet.
 - 📐10/20 in TMAs -> gets adjusted to 4/8 in the marksheet.
 > [!WARNING]
-> Practical marks remain unchanged
+> Practical marks remain unchanged.

 Therefore final Marks: TMA (8) + Theory (32) + Practical (60) = 100/100